|Dimensions||338L, 410C, 338R|

 |Directions||From 1-95, take Exit 121 (St. Lucie West Blvd.), east to Peacock Blvd, north to stadium.
 From U.S.# l: Take Prima Vista Blvd., west to Peacock Blvd., north to stadium.|

-Port St. Lucie is basically a manufactured community: Port St. Lucie Boulevard and Highway 1 are the main drags, but there’s nothing like a downtown per se, and no obvious place to hang out before or after the game.
+Port St. Lucie is basically a manufactured community: Port St. Lucie Boulevard and Highway 1 are the main drags, but there’s nothing like a downtown per se, and no obvious place to hang out before or after the game immediately close to the ballpark.

 So you’ll need to find and make your own entertainment.
 Like many other Florida communities, golf plays an important role in Port St. Lucie.
 What makes Port St. Lucie different is the sanctioning of the PGA: the PGA runs a club and learning center in Port St. Lucie and has established a museum there as well, all under the auspices of the PGA Village.